-- (1) transporting them to a licensed landfill or solid waste facility;

-- (2) donating them to charity; or
+- (1) transporting them to a licensed landfill or solid waste facility; - (2) donating them to charity; or

-- (3) some other legal means.

-- (b) Discount at City landfill or solid waste facility. - (1) A landlord who disposes of eviction chattels at a City-owned or operated landfill or solid waste facility may be charged no more than the same fees charged to the Housing Authority of Baltimore City (HABC). - (2) To be eligible for HABC rates, the landlord or landlord's agent must present at the facility at the time of disposal: - (i) a copy of the warrant of restitution issued for the leased dwelling; and - (ii) proof that the leased dwelling is registered or licensed under City Code Article 13, Subtitle 4 {"[Registration of] Non-Owner-Occupied Dwellings"} or Subtitle 5 {"Licensing of Multiple-Family Dwellings and rooming houses"}. - (3) The Department of Public Works may adopt rules and regulations to carry out this subsection. - (4) A person may not make any false or misleading representation in connection with the fee rate authorized by this subsection.
-(Ord.
-07-496.)
+- (3) some other legal means. - (b) Discount at City landfill or solid waste facility. - (1) A landlord who disposes of eviction chattels at a City-owned or operated landfill or solid waste facility may be charged no more than the same fees charged to the Housing Authority of Baltimore City (HABC). - (2) To be eligible for HABC rates, the landlord or landlord's agent must present at the facility at the time of disposal: - (i) a copy of the warrant of restitution issued for the leased dwelling; and - (ii) proof that the leased dwelling is registered or licensed under City Code Article 13, Subtitle 4 {"Registration of Non-Owner-Occupied Dwellings, etc."} or Subtitle 5 {"Licensing of Rental Dwellings"}. - (3) Subject to Title 4 {"Administrative Procedure Act Regulations"} of the City General Provisions Article, the Department of Public Works may adopt rules and regulations to carry out this subsection.